elizajames/WLCB_draft/pages/Minutes/1890-1891/1891_02_06_reception.md

 Eliza Ridgely
 Secretary

 Transcribed document held at the [Maryland Center for History and Culture](http://mdhs.org/), Woman's Literary Club of Baltimore Collection, MS 988, Box 3.
-Part of the second season.